 Meal plan participants present their ID cards for each meal transaction.
 All resident students must participate in a meal plan.
 In addition, commuter students have the option of purchasing a commuter meal plan.

-Commuter students, faculty and staff may use cash, credit cards, or utilize our "dining dollar" declining balance options:
+Commuter students, faculty, and staff may use cash, credit cards, or utilize our Cardinal Cash declining balance option.